 This book is an account of Ravi Varmas traditional background and environment and how they related to the modernization of colonial India, as well as his profession as an aristocratic itinerant painter.
 Lavishly illustrated with images taken from princely and private collections, and museums, the book includes works that have never been seen before: previously undisclosed maps, letters, photographs and other archival material.

-Dispatched in 10-12 business days.
+Dispatched in a maximum of 12 business days.
 This product is non-returnable.